-Even before the pandemic, a 2018 Innova Market Insights report showed 19% of U.S. consumers in 2018 said the phrase “no artificial colors/flavors” influences their purchase decision when buying foods and beverages.
+A 2018 Innova Market Insights report showed 19% of U.S. consumers said the phrase “no artificial colors/flavors” influenced their purchase decision when buying foods and beverages.
 That budding trend is driving a robust industry.
 A recent study by Future Market Insights found that global demand of the overall clean label product market enjoyed year-on-year growth of 15% in 2022, and the same study projects another 16% growth over the next 10 years for the $38 billion industry.

 These same consumers are interested in where their food is grown and produced.
 A 2020 Innova Market Insights consumer survey showed that six in 10 global consumers are interested in learning more about where their food comes from, leading the company to highlight transparency as a top trend heading into 2021.